ThomasPiellard/additive_fft/README.md

 res_naive = naive_evaluation(f, basis[:5], 3)
 ```

-The reference that I used is this paper:  <a href="https://core.ac.uk/download/pdf/82655328.pdf"></a>
+The reference that I used is this [paper](https://core.ac.uk/download/pdf/82655328.pdf)